 One day it’ll be a lot harder to hand the keys over to your baby, so it might be a good idea to start practicing now.
 These keys are made from Maple, Cherry and Walnut and can even be personalized in case they get lost (but that rarely happens with keys, right?)
 Get it on Etsy.

 This is a classic toy complete with wooden blocks in a variety of shapes ready to be matched and sorted into the zoo-themed box, complete with sliding doors to add to the challenge.
 You can find it at Target or a similar version by Melissa and Doug on Amazon.

 Hidden magnets give a satisfying “click!” when the pieces of this little wooden bug from Tegu are twisted and snapped automatically back into place.
-This toy is recommended for kids anywhere from one month to eight years, which means that it’ll be one that you can keep in the toy box for years.
+This toy is recommended for kids anywhere from one month to eight years, which means it’ll be one you can keep in the toy box for years.
 It’s fun to shake, twist, and pull apart, and it’s safe for chewing on due to its non-toxic, water-based finishes.
-I found these ones at Walmart and Amazon also carries them.
+You can find them on Amazon..

 This cute little rattle makes a clacking sound that babies love, is easy for tiny hands to grasp, and comes with the option to clip it onto something if you’re a mean parent like me who doesn’t want to play the “pick up the rattle off the floor” game for the 200th time in a row.
 Get it on the Haba site.